 So you’re kid is 9, 10 or 11 years old and looking to make some money.
-Check out this list for ideas on what to do.
+Check out this list of ideas on what to do.
 If you’d like more details, leave a comment below and your’s will be at the top of our list for our next how-to guide.
-With this entire list you should be able to help your kids know how to make money as a kid ages 9, 10 and 11.
+With this entire list, you should be able to help your kids know how to make money as a kid ages 9, 10 and 11.

 Most Popular Ideas